samuelede/devops-pbl-projects/project2/README.md

 In step 2, the next step is to install our database (DBMS) server, now that our Nginx server installation is complete.

-Again we use the ‘apt’ command to gather the requirements and install the software.
+Again we use the *‘apt’* command to gather the requirements and install the software.

 ![install mysql](images/step2_1_install_mysql_nginx.png)

-Step 2 of 1 - Run the command sudo apt install mysql-server and hit enter.
-Type y to accept and continue the process as showen in the image above.
+Step 2 of 1 - Run the command `sudo apt install mysql-server` and hit enter.
+Type `y` to accept and continue the process as showen in the image above.

 ![mysql console](images/step2_2_mysql_console.png)

-Step 2 of 2 - At the command line type sudo mysql to launch the mysql console as shown above.
+Step 2 of 2 - At the command line type `sudo mysql` to launch the mysql console as shown above.

 ![mysql update password](images/step2_3_mysql_update_password.png)

 Step 2 of 3 - Run the following command and hit enter to update the root default password.

-ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'PassWord.1';
+`ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'PassWord.1';`
-Next, type exit to exit from the mysql shell.
+Next, type `exit` to exit from the mysql shell.

 ![mysql set password](images/step2_4_mysql_set_password.png)

-Step 2 of 4 - Next, run the command sudo mysql_secure_installation and follow the steps, firstly typing the default root password ‘PassWord.1’ and following the instructions and prompts as shown below.
+Step 2 of 4 - Next, run the command `sudo mysql_secure_installation` and follow the steps, firstly typing the default root password `PassWord.1` and following the instructions and prompts as shown below.

 ![mysql set password](images/step2_5_mysql_set_password_steps.png)